atomiks/elastic-scroll-polyfill/README.md

 # elasticScroll
-Replicates macOS native elastic scrolling when hitting the top and bottom of a scrollable element.
+Browsers like Chrome and Firefox on macOS don't have elastic scrolling on scrollable divs currently.
+The goal of this library is to replicate macOS native elastic scrolling when hitting the top and bottom of a scrollable element.

 ## Usage:
 ```html